 From a technical point of view, I have used a Machine Learning approach.
-I have tested out 2 classification algorithms, namely XGBoost and Logistic Regression.
+I have tested out two classification algorithms, namely XGBoost and Logistic Regression.
 To obtain a meaningful information from the text reviews, I have used topic modeling technique.
 To be able to answer hypotheses about the influence of variables on the target in the case of XGBoost modeling, which is an unexplainable, black-box model, I have made extensive use of XAI techniques.
 To assess the importance of particular sets of features I have used Permutation Variable Importance, while for assessing the strength and direction of the influence - Partial Dependence Profile technique.

-chapter II
+chapter I

-Literature review

-Introduction
+Customer churn in CRM and modelling - literature review

 In the first section of this chapter a literature review of previous studies regarding customer loyalty churn prediction is presented.
 The second section describes shortly the field of Explainable Artificial Intelligence, and advantages of usage of such approach in Machine Learning modeling.

 2.1 Customer churn